Tanzu-Solutions-Engineering/spring-cloud-dataflow-samples/batch/README.md

 # Spring Batch Demo for Spring Cloud Data Flow

-The projects here contain Spring Batch based applications used to demo [Composed Task](https://dataflow.spring.io/docs/batch-developer-guides/batch/data-flow-composed-task/)
+The projects here contain Spring Batch based applications used to demo [Composed Task](https://dataflow.spring.io/docs/batch-developer-guides/batch/data-flow-composed-task/) and
+Streaming use cases as well as a combination of them

 ## Requirements
 - Docker for Desktop - Set Memory >= 8GB and CPU >=4 in Preferences